Migrants in Tijuana, Mexico, are not being greeted with open arms

 Protesters planned to rally Sunday at the monument to Aztec ruler Cuauhtémoc in the city’s Zona Rio shopping and nightlife district against the estimated 2,600 migrants in Tijuana

-At a news conference Saturday outside Border Angels' Playas de Tijuana migrant shelter, the group’s president emeritus, Sara Gurling, called the mayor’s quip on human rights “very dangerous.”
+At a news conference Saturday outside Border Angels' migrant shelter right on the beach, the group’s president emeritus, Sara Gurling, called the mayor’s quip on human rights “very dangerous.”

 “People of good conscience need to be calling on this mayor to stop these words,” she said.
 “He’s calling on the worst of the human spirit to rise up against the most vulnerable.”